idriss-crypto/send-core/readme.md

 [Homepage of Idriss](https://idriss.xyz)

-How to implement Idirss tipping for your webpage
+How to implement IDriss tipping for your webpage

 ## Version 1 - easy

-You can create link to tipping website, for example:
+You can create a link to IDriss tipping by simply adding this to your webpage:

 ```html